-You will feel great about that as well as have the most updated list of my studio gear when I get anything new.
+You will feel great about that as well as having the most updated list of my studio gear when I get anything new.

 The most asked about part recently as this Elgato Stream Deck.
 This is what I use to switch the camera around while I’m filming live in OBS.
-That is linked there.
+It is linked there.

 I’ve got a Monitor, Camera I film with, Battery Backup, Push 2, and all of the things that are essential in my studio in this one spot.
 Thank you for getting started with this.
 I love your comments, your feedback, and your questions.

-Let’s get into an inside look at my studio.
+Let’s get an inside look at my studio.

 Welcome to the inside of my studio.
 This is where I film all of my videos.
 I appreciate all that you’ve done to help me make it and this is a building that is right in my backyard.